-Intra-service times are defined as face-to-face time for office and other outpatient visits and as unit/floor time for hospital inpatient visits.
+Intra-service times are defined as face-to-face time for office and other outpatient visits and as unit/floor time for hospital or other inpatient visits.
 This distinction is necessary because most of the work of typical office visits takes place during the face-to-face time with the patient, while most of the work of typical hospital visits takes place during the time spent on the patient's floor or unit.

-A. Face-to-face time (office and other outpatient visits): For coding purposes, face-to-face time for these services is defined as only that time that the practitioner spends face-to-face with the patient and/or family.
+A. Face-to-face time (e.g., office and other outpatient visits, office consultations and all psychiatry procedures): For coding purposes, face-to-face time for these services is defined as only that time the practitioner spends face-to-face with the patient and/or family.
 This includes the time in which the practitioner performs such tasks as obtaining a history, performing an examination, and counseling the patient.

-Practitioners also spend time doing work before or after the face-to-face time with the patient, performing such tasks as reviewing records and tests, arranging for further services, and communicating further with other professionals and the patient through written reports and telephone contact.
+Practitioners also spend time doing work before or after face-to-face time with the patient, performing such tasks reviewing records and tests, arranging for further services, and communicating further with other professionals and the patient through written reports and telephone contact.

-This non face-to-face time for office and other outpatient services - also called preand post-encounter time - is not included in the time component described in the E/M codes.
-However, the pre- and post face-to-face work associated with an encounter was included in calculating the total work of typical services.
+This non face-to-face time for office services - also called pre- and postencounter time - is not included in the time component described in the E/M codes.
+However, the pre- and post-face-to-face work associated with an encounter was included in calculating the total work of typical services.